 Biography

-Michael Schweinberger (Ph.D., University of Groningen, NL) serves as an Professor of Statistics at the Pennsylvania State University.
-Prior to coming to the Pennsylvania State University, he served on the faculty of Rice University and held postdoctoral positions at the Pennsylvania State University and the University of Washington, Seattle.
+Michael Schweinberger (Ph.D., University of Groningen, NL) is a Professor of Statistics at The Pennsylvania State University.
+In the past, he served on the faculty of Rice University, held visiting positions at the University of Washington, Seattle and the University of Missouri, Columbia, and held postdoctoral positions at The Pennsylvania State University and the University of Washington, Seattle.

 Ph.D.
 Students and Postdoctoral Scholars